About the Team

 Thank you for the opportunity to be part of your faith journey.
 We hope and pray these spiritual weapons are a blessing for you and your loved ones in the battles you face each day.
 To Jesus through Mary!

-I graduated with my degree in 2020 and worked as a therapist for a year until, through prayer, discovered truly where I really felt called.
-Seemingly by happenstance I received this position, but I think it was more like Divine Providence.
-It has truly been a blessing working here and I love our customers.
-It's such a gift to be able to support Catholics to the rosary and our faith globally!
+I graduated college in 2020 and worked as a therapist for a year until, through prayer, discovered truly where I belonged.
+Seemingly by happenstance, I received this position (but I think it was more like Divine Providence)!
+It has truly been a blessing and I love our customers.
+It's such a gift to be able to bring the rosary to Catholics/converts and evangelize globally!

 Viva Cristo Rey y Madre Maria